-The ControlShift toolset allows administrators to track the source of the signatures received on a petition.
-To view statistics about the sources of petition signatures, go to the petition and click "Admin."
+The ControlShift toolset allows administrators to track the sources of the signatures received on a petition.
+To view statistics about the sources of petition signatures, go to the petition > Admin > Signatures.

 By default, the toolset adds source codes for signatures collected after someone uses the Twitter or Facebook share buttons.

 However, if you'd like to track the signatures accumulated from another source, like a blast email, you can append ?source=foo to the end of the petition's URL (where foo is the chosen source).
 For example, https://demo.controlshiftlabs.com/petitions/free-puppies-for-everyone?source=blast.
 Any signatures generated using this customized URL will be tagged with that source code.

 In addition to source tags, administrators can also use buckets.
 Buckets are like source codes, but they persist through generations.
 To use a bucket, append ?bucket=foo to the end of the petition URL (again, where foo is the chosen source).
 For example, https://demo.controlshiftlabs.com/petitions/free-puppies-for-everyone?bucket=blast_email.
 When a user signs a petition using a bucketed URL and then shares the petition by using the Facebook or Twitter buttons or by forwarding the message in the 'thank you for signing' email, the bucket remains on the URL that they share.
 This allows administrators to see the effect of a particular action through multiple generations.
 For example, if you send an email using a bucketed URL and one of the email recipients signs the petition and then shares the petition on Twitter, leading to another three signatures, the bucket will reflect four signatures resulting from the email blast.